-- DDMAs shall activate District Emergency Operation Centers (DEOCs) - In the event of a disaster, organize emergency response through the District Emergency Operation Center (DEOc) - Setup early warning mechanisms and dissemination of proper information to public, prepare district level response, plans and guidelines, establish stockpiles of relief and rescue material; provide information to PDMA on different aspects of Disaster Management. - Inform / update PDMA regarding the overall situation. - Organize evacuation on priority basis. - Conduct initial and subsequent assessment of disaster affected areas and determine the extent of loss and damage. - Collect information on damage status and promptly plan for the resources requirement for relief operation and share it with the PDMA. - Provide food, drinking water, medical supplies and NFIs to the affected population - Preferably set up tent cities/ relief camps on open land and provide relief to the affectees in camps (Annex-G). - Coordinate with PDMAs to deploy resources for emergency response. - Mobilize community volunteer groups and civil defence for emergency operations. - Forward timely situation reports (SITREP) on daily basis to PDMA for its timely dissemination to concerned quarters. - Ensure registration of all relocated population in the camps and overall affected population on gender segregated basis. - Prioritize vulnerable segments of society in their relief operations.
+- DDMAs shall activate District Emergency Operation Centers (DEOCs) - In the event of a disaster, organize emergency response through the District Emergency Operation Center (DEOC) - Setup early warning mechanisms and dissemination of proper information to public, prepare district level response, plans and guidelines, establish stockpiles of relief and rescue material; provide information to PDMA on different aspects of Disaster Management. - Inform / update PDMA regarding the overall situation. - Organize evacuation on priority basis. - Conduct initial and subsequent assessment of disaster affected areas and determine the extent of loss and damage. - Collect information on damage status and promptly plan for the resources requirement for relief operation and share it with the PDMA. - Provide food, drinking water, medical supplies and NFIs to the affected population - Preferably set up tent cities/ relief camps on open land and provide relief to the affectees in camps (Annex-H). - Coordinate with PDMAs to deploy resources for emergency response. - Mobilize community volunteer groups and civil defence for emergency operations.

-Facilitate early return of relocated population and help in restoring their livelihoods.
+- Forward timely situation reports (SITREP) and Rainfall Report (as per Annex-F & Annex-G respectively) on daily basis to PDMA for its timely dissemination to concerned quarters. - Ensure registration of all relocated population in the camps and overall affected population on gender segregated basis. - Prioritize vulnerable segments of society in their relief operations. - Facilitate early return of relocated population and help in restoring their livelihoods.